- Testing Setup

 Caution: The motor amperage test can be dangerous.
 Messing with large amperage circuits, particularly with 220-volts, can kill you, burn down your shop or home, and ruin motors.
 If you don't know how to do this test safely then get expert help!Overview

 The amp tests are normally done at the same times as you do your pressure tests and provide a way to ensure your system operates efficiently and does not burn up motors.
 These tests let you measure the maximum work that the blower does with and without overhead and compare that to the motor maximum amperage from its nameplate.
-Blowers with too large of an impeller try to move too much air, so the amperage reading will be well above the motor's rated maximum amperage and can burn up the motor.
-Hobbyist dust collector blowers tend to be "air-starved" and show an amperage reading well below maximum.
+Blowers with too large of an impeller try to move too much air, so the amperage reading will be well above the motor's rated maximum amperage and can burn up the motor. small shop dust collector blowers tend to be "air-starved" and show an amperage reading well below maximum.
 Depending upon the motor service factor, we would increase impeller size on an "air starved" blower until our amp meter shows about 90% of the rated maximum.
 We need to carefully monitor motor amperage as we increase impeller size to ensure the blower does not try to move so much air it burns up the motor.
 Even if you have the ideal motor and impeller for your shop, that motor could still burn up if run too long without the overhead resistance of your ducting, filters, separators, etc.Testing Equipment Needed

 Clamp on type AC amp meter.
 Harbor Freight, HD, Lowe's, etc.Process